camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 keywords: [human tasks, orchestration, getting started, user guide]
 ---

-Using [Camunda Cloud](./getting-started/create-camunda-cloud-account.md), you can orchestrate human tasks by assigning them to users.
+Using [Camunda Platform 8](./getting-started/create-camunda-cloud-account.md), you can orchestrate human tasks by assigning them to users.
 Then, users can enter the necessary data to drive the business process.

 When a process instance arrives at such a user task, a new job similar to a service task is created.
 The process instance stops at this point and waits until the job is completed.
 Applications like [Tasklist](../components/tasklist/introduction.md) can be used by humans to complete these tasks.